BananaObserved/UsabilityStudy/Clojure.md

 ```clojure
 (filter (fn [x] (>= x 5)) '(5 2 6 7 1 8)) ; results in the list (5 6 7 8)
 ```
 Here `x` is the element of the list, and `y` is the result accumulated so far.
 For instance, in the example below `x` would be the currrent string, and `y` would be the sum of the length of strings encountered up to this point.
-Note that unlike `foldr` in Racket, `reduce` in Clojure traverses the list left-too-right (from the first element to the end).
+Note that unlike `foldr` in Racket, `reduce` in Clojure traverses the list left-to-right (from the first element to the end).
 ```clojure
 (reduce (fn [x y] (+ x (count y))) 0 '("hi" "bye" "hello")) ; results in 10
 ```